 An estimated 12 million Americans have tried the drug in recent years [Goddard wrote].
 Now we are in a near crisis caused by ignorance and the blanket of misinformation which governmental agencies have used to cover their ineptitude. . . .

 Our laws governing marijuana are a mixture of bad science and poor understanding of the role of law as a deterrent force.
 They are unenforceable, excessively severe, scientifically incorrect and revealing of our ignorance of human behavior.
 The federal and state laws should be revised to reflect the fact that marijuana is a hallucinogen and should be classified as such.
 The federal statutes should be repealed. . . .

 [But] I do not believe that marijuana should now be legalized, and the steps which I have suggested will not satisfy those who seek to legalize it . . .
 One has only to visualize marijuana being more freely available and more widely used by adolescents who have not learned to cope with the problems of daily life and it is not difficult to reach the conclusion that cannabism would become a societal problem.

 But the most riveting element of the feature in that issue of LIFE was a series of pictures by photographer Co Rentmester made at various points along the U.S.-Mexican border, in which he chronicled the efforts of U.S. Customs agents to stem the flow of (primarily) pot and certain kinds of drugs into the States through a program dubbed “Operation Intercept.”

-The images in this gallery — many of which never ran in LIFE — provide a window into the government’s early attempts to patrol an enormous and notoriously porous border between the two countries, while also reminding us that America’s war on drugs is not only nothing new, but for decades has been a profoundly divisive response to a phenomenon that, like it or not, is not going away.
+The pictures in this gallery, many of which never ran in LIFE, provide a window into the government’s early attempts to patrol an enormous and notoriously porous border, while also reminding us that America’s war on drugs is not only nothing new, but for decades has been a profoundly divisive response to a phenomenon — namely, people getting high — that is never, ever going away.